Cacti/plugin_thold/README.md

 --- 1.2.1 ---

+* feature: Allow CLOG to direct link to threshold
+* issue#95: Display duration count in days:hr:min:sec for triggered thold alarms and warnings
 * issue #250: Database upgrade is not performed properly
 * issue #253: Threshold names are not being displayed correctly
-* feature: Allow CLOG to direct link to threshold
+* issue: Threshold Autocreate not working as expected when multiple Templates specified
+* issue: Creating a Threshold from Template using the Wizard inconsistent
+* issue: Database Upgrade not handled properly in some cases

---- 1.2.1 ---
+--- 1.2.0 ---

 * feature: Add Acknowledgment support to thold
 * feature: Allow per threshold syslog settings